 - 1. Position the patient as for standard intubation - 2.
 Insert laryngoscope blade as for airway view - 3.
-Insert the tip of the GEB into the trachea and advance, feeling for ridges of tracheal rings - A. Tip of GEB should be facing anterior to feel tracheal rings - B. GEB can be advanced until contact with the carina - C. If there is no endpoint to advancement of the GEB it is most likely placed in the esophagus and should be removed - 4.
-Thread ETT over the GEB and into the airway - A. Keep laryngoscope blade in position to improve ability to pass the ETT into the trachea - 5.
+Insert tip of the bougie into the trachea and advance, feeling for ridges of tracheal rings - A. Tip of bougie should be facing anterior to feel tracheal rings - B. Bougie can be advanced until contact with the carina - C. If there is no endpoint to advancement of the bougie it is most likely placed in the esophagus and should be removed - 4.
+Thread ETT over the bougie and into the airway - A. Keep laryngoscope blade in position to improve ability to pass the ETT into the trachea - 5.
 Advance ETT to standard depth - 6.
-Remove GEB - 7.
-Inflate cuff - 8.
+Remove bougie - 7.
+Inflate ETT cuff - 8.
 Ventilate via ETT - 9.
 Confirm placement with standard techniques - 10.
 Secure ETT in place

-Airway: Intubation Confirmation - ETCO2 Detector (NCCEP AP-12)
+Airway: Intubation Confirmation - ETCO2 Detector (AP-12)